Skip indexing content

 There are two main reasons you should use this class, but feel free to use it on any content you find unnecessary or inappropriate for the bot to use.

-Secondly, you should skip any information that may cause the AI to give wrong, harmful, or out-of-context answers.
+2. Skipping risky or inappropriate information: You should skip any information that may cause the AI to give wrong, harmful, or out-of-context answers.
 Be especially cautious if your brand tone often uses jokes or strong language.
 While great for other content, the users might not appreciate a snarky bot.

 How to use the flowhunt-skip parameter